Two scrapbooks containing newspaper and magazine clippings which trace the lives of the Dionne quintuplets from 1934-1970.

 Rotary Club of Kitchener

-Collection consists of one ts. draft of "The Anthology of Canadian Women Writers" edited by Rota Herzberg Lister.
-Includes one ts. (primarily photocopies, with some originals) draft of the work composed of notes written by Rota on the various authors and excerpts from the author's writings.
+Typed draft of "The Anthology of Canadian Women Writers" edited by Rota Herzberg Lister.
+Includes one typescript which is primarily photocopies, with some originals draft of the work composed of notes written by Rota on the various authors and excerpts from the authors' writings.

 The women included in the anthology wrote between 1760-1980 and include Margaret Atwood, L.M.
-Montgomery, Pauline Johnson, Susanna Moodie, Mary Quayle Innis, Luella Crieghton, etc.
+Montgomery, Pauline Johnson, Susanna Moodie, Mary Quayle Innis, Luella Crieghton, and others.

 It does not appear that the work was ever published.